julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ## For Fevers

 ### Elderflower (Sambucus nigra)
-Cooling, diaphoretic, and antiviral — elderflower helps “sweat out” a fever gently.
+Cooling, diaphoretic, and antiviral.
+Elderflower helps “sweat out” a fever gently.
 Steep as a tea with peppermint or yarrow for stronger effect.

 ### Linden (Tilia spp.)
 Linden flower is calming, soothing, and safe for children.
 It lowers fever while relaxing the nerves and helping sleep.